Photo by Brian Prose

 A dog owner's guide to hiking the Arc of Appalachia

 High Species Diversity.
-The young forest is recovering well from its previous harvest and boasts a classic Appalachian assemblage of oaks (chestnut, white, black, red), hickories (pignut and shagbark), and red maple, interspersed with a diverse assortment blackgum, sourwood, sugar maple, yellow buckeye, and yellow poplar.
-The fern abundance and diversity in the preserve is splendid.
-Notable botanicals include butternut trees, northern roseshell azalea, as well as pinkster flower, pink lady slipper, and cornel-leaved aster.
+The young forest is recovering well from previous harvests and boasts a classic Appalachian assemblage of oaks (chestnut, white, black, red), hickories (pignut and shagbark), and red maple, interspersed with a diverse assortment of blackgum, sourwood, sugar maple, yellow buckeye, and yellow poplar.
+The fern abundance and diversity in the preserve are splendid.
+Notable botanicals include butternut trees, northern roseshell azalea, pinkster flower, pink lady slipper, and cornel-leaved aster.
 Four state-listed species include feather-bell, Strenantheium gramineum; yellow crown-beard, Verbesina occidentalis; southern red oak, Quercus falcata; and small-flowered alum-root, Heuchera parviflora.

-The Great Teays.
-The “high-and-dry massive boulders near Ohio Hanging Rock’s ridgetops were, in an earlier era, the wave-washed shorelines of islands dotting the vast glacial lake known as Lake Tight.
+The Great Teays River.
+The “high-and-dry” massive boulders near Ohio Hanging Rock’s ridge tops were, in an earlier era, the wave-washed shorelines of islands dotting the vast glacial lake known as Lake Tight.
 Over the last two million years, our climate has been punctuated by waves of severe cold and dramatic glacial advances.
-Prior to this Plesitocene era, a majestic river known as the Teays River, wound northward from the core of the Appalachian Mountains.
-Traveling north, the mighty briver passed through southern Ohio, not far from today’s Ohio Hanging Rock Preserve.
-When glaciers to the north blocked the great Teays from flowing in its traditional channel , a lake was dammed up nearly as large as Lake Erie, and existed for the next 6,000 years.
-When its waters eventually breached its boundaries, the Teay drained to the south and the Ohio River was born, It is remarkable to think that the high-elevation rock formations witnessed by hikers along the trail were once the wave-kissed shoreline of a mighty sea.
-What a sight that must have been to stand at the shore of Lake Tight and see its surface dotted with forest-capped islands that are now our hill-country’s ridgetops.
+Prior to this Pleistocene era, a majestic river known as the Teays River wound northward from the core of the Appalachian Mountains.
+Traveling north, the mighty river flowed through southern Ohio, not far from today’s Ohio Hanging Rock Preserve.
+When glaciers to the north blocked the great Teays from flowing in its traditional channel , a lake nearly as large as Lake Erie formed, which existed for the next 6,000 years.
+When its waters eventually breached its boundaries, the Teays drained to the south, becoming the Ohio River.
+It is remarkable to think that the high-elevation rock formations witnessed by hikers along the trail were once the wave-kissed shoreline of a mighty sea.
+What a sight that must have been to stand at the shore of Lake Tight and see its surface dotted with forest-capped islands that are now our hill-country’s ridge tops.

 Clay!
-The clay that built up as sediment on the floor of Lake Tight, known today as Minford Clay, is still lies in beds in the preserve’s lower elevations.
-The presence fo so much clay slows down drainage and creates seasonal wetlands.
+The clay that built up as sediment on the floor of Lake Tight, known today as Minford Clay, still lies in beds in the preserve’s lower elevations.
+The presence of so much clay slows drainage, creating seasonal wetlands.
 In the spring, the region’s coves and riparian corridors resound with the calls of spring peepers, wood frogs, eastern gray tree frogs, and leopard frogs.